YiLimath/YiLimath.github.io/_pages/agent-system/learning-and-adaptation.md

 ## Reference basis

-This page follows Gulli, *Agentic Design Patterns*, Chapter 9, “Learning and Adaptation.”
-The rollback and fixed-evaluation requirements are course engineering safeguards, not a claim that online learning is automatically safe.
+This page follows Antonio Gulli, [*Agentic Design Patterns*](https://link.springer.com/book/10.1007/978-3-032-01402-3), Chapter 9, “Learning and
+Adaptation.”
+The online/offline separation, rollback, and fixed-evaluation requirements are course engineering safeguards, not a claim that online learning is automatically safe.

 ## Figure

 ![Learning and adaptation pattern](/images/agent-system/10-learning-adaptation.svg)

-*Figure: evaluated experience changes a policy, prompt, memory, or routing decision.*
+*Figure: course architecture redraw.
+Online traces feed an offline adaptation plane; only a candidate that passes held-out evaluation enters the versioned policy registry.*